mnan0/DoodleJump/README.md

 # Doodle Jump!

 This is a version of the Doodle Jump game using MIPS Assembly.
-It was made for the final assessment of CSC258 at the University of Toronto and received a perfect score.
+It was made for the final assessment of CSC258 (an introductory hardware course for CS students) at the University of Toronto and received a perfect score.

 **Setup:**